Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     | true  | false | false      |
     | true  | true  | true       |

+    !!!
+Tip
-    Note that an AND is not limited to just two variables.
+        The AND operation is not limited to just two variables.
 Any number of variables may be AND-ed together.
         For Example: `#!cpp a && b && c && d`.
 For this expression to evaluate to true, ALL of `a`, `b`, `c` and `d` must be true.
         Writing a table that lists every combination of inputs and outputs for this expression is left as an excersise for the reader.

 2. Boolean OR: This is used to check if one or more booleans are `true`.